oppia/creator-documentation/docs/admins/guide.rst

 Creating a Skill Tree
 ----------------------

 A **Skill Tree** essentially means identifying and describing the :ref:`skills <skill>` that you want the learner to master within the topic.
 This is the starting point for creating any lesson and is a challenging, but important step.
-A good way to approach this might be to think of complex questions and work backwards to identify the skills needed to answer those questions.
+A good way to approach this might be to look at a list of relevant questions and work backwards to identify the skills needed to answer those questions.

 .. topic:: Parts of a Skill Tree